Kash’s Corner: Timing of New Steele Documentary ‘Not a Coincidence’

 I mean, just picture this.

-You have an American lawyer in the mid-levels of the FBI who's involved in the Pfizer process, search warrants of the most sensitive kind for the most sensitive surveillance operations that the United States government Conduct.
+Search warrants of the most sensitive kind for the most sensitive surveillance operations that the United States government conduct.

-And he wrote, Carter Page did not changed it, then presented that information to the court.
+Carter Page had relationships with other government agencies, and he wrote Carter Page did not, changed it, then presented that information to the court.

 If that had been done by any other person in the FBI for any other target that wasn't related to Trump campaign, that individual would be in federal prison right now.

-And that's the kind of hypocrisy that ticks off or the lack of accountability, I believe, that ticks off the American public.
+And that's the kind of hypocrisy that ticks off, or the lack of accountability, I believe, that ticks off the American public.

-But I believe John Durham is using that as a stepping stone to Michael Sussman, and then further using that because he built out that whole conspiracy style case that we talked about a couple weeks ago.
+But I believe John Durham is using that as a stepping stone to Michael Sussman and then further using that because he built out that whole conspiracy style case that we talked about a couple weeks ago.

 Because they want to use it to destroy the Sussman indictment and the cases that John Durham's building.